A summary can be considered a condensed overview of an article’s main points written in the student’s own words.

 To do this, the student will need to exercise their powers of paraphrasing.
 If the student merely extracts phrases and sentences from the text and stitches them together to form their ‘summary,’ they will, in fact, have produced a piece of plagiarism rather than a summary.

-Paraphrasing requires that the student puts the essence of the article into their own words.
+Paraphrasing requires that the student puts the article’s essence into their own words.
 A thesaurus is a handy tool to assist in this.
 When paraphrasing, students should aim to eliminate irrelevant detail and express complex ideas in short, functional sentences.

 Where the student wishes to use material directly from the text, they should use quotations and citations as necessary.
 For the most part, however, the summary will be in the student’s own words.